is vinyl flooring toxic

 When looking for non-toxic and phthalate-free vinyl flooring, it is important to start by checking the label.
 This can help you determine whether the flooring has been certified as safe and whether any potentially toxic chemicals or materials are present in its composition.

-You may also want to look for Floor Score and Greenguard GOLD certification logos on the packaging or website of your desired flooring manufacturer.
 You can find a comprehensive database of verified, certified flooring manufacturers at buildingclean.org, a great resource for anyone looking to reduce the environmental impact of their home improvement projects.

 Some popular brands of non-toxic vinyl flooring include Shaw Floor, Home Legend, CoreLux, Fusion, Adore, and American Biltrite.
 Whatever your preferences and needs, there is sure to be a safe and sustainable option for you.